 “Really makes sure that we understand your business initiatives and what your unique goals are before even starting a strategy writer, making optimization suggestions.

-Lauren, I thought you brought up a really good point with talking about understanding the historical data and looking at trends, before trying to come up with a solid concrete strategy is where a lot of agencies will start kind of hand feeding you the strategy without giving you kind of detail on really trying to understand your business and your goals, and what you’re trying to achieve with PPC and getting some of those specifics tailored down prior to you even kind of just throwing out there what the campaign type should be or what types of keywords you should be bidding on and what modifiers you should be using.
+Lauren, I thought you brought up a really good point with talking about understanding the historical data and looking at trends, before trying to come up with a solid concrete strategy is where a lot of agencies will start kind of hand feeding you the strategy without giving you kind of detail on really trying to understand your business and your goals, and what you’re trying to achieve from PPC management and getting some of those specifics tailored down prior to you even kind of just throwing out there what the campaign type should be or what types of keywords you should be bidding on and what modifiers you should be using.
 And, a lot of things that are a little bit further down the line.

 Whereas it should be more preliminary for you to try and understand, are they understanding what my business goals?
 Are they trying to listen to me first before offering any tips and strategy and optimization techniques?
 I think along with that, one of the things you have to look for, Lauren, I saw that you put down here is just experience, right?